 Nebraska State Patrol head fired; 6 others placed on leave

-On Friday, June 30, 2...
-LINCOLN, Neb. - Gov. Pete Ricketts fired the head of the Nebraska State Patrol on Friday and six other employees were placed on paid administrative leave after a review found evidence that senior patrol staffers interfered with internal investigations.
+Gov. Pete Ricketts fired the head of the Nebraska State Patrol on Friday and six other employees were placed on paid administrative leave after a review found evidence that senior patrol staffers interfered with internal investigations.
+Ricketts announced that he had fired Col.

 Comments